janaagaard75/FilmFilter/website/README.md

 * Better presentation of showings.
   * If a single movie has been selected, it's not necessary to show the name of the movie in the showings list.
   * Likewise for dates and theaters.
-  * Have a call to action button with a ticket icon.
 * Possible to select a weekday in the calendar.
-* Show the month somehow in the calendar.
+* Show the month in the calendar.
 * Helpful animations.
 * Add routes to the app, so that it's possible to share links.
 * Figure out why `cross-env NODE_ENV=production` makes the production build slightly smaller.